Air Coolers vs AIO Coolers Introduction

 Cooler, cooler, cooler!!!!!!!!!!!!!!
 Lately, I have been too busy playing with these coolers than anything else giving me feeling like I am a cooler man [pun intended].
-We have recently published a round-up content of the 240mm AIO coolers.
-Click here to check it out.
+We have recently published a round-up content of the best 240mm AIO coolers.
 Last year we did a round-up content on the high-end air coolers.
-Click here to check it out.
 At that time we could not secure the newly released ZALMAN CNPS20X cooler.

 Ben threw an idea to pitch in the air coolers using the same configuration which we used for our latest 240mm round-up content.
 We tested the high-end air coolers on Intel i7 8700k using the ASUS ROG Strix Z390-E Gaming motherboard.
 This configuration is no longer available since the 8700k decided to take an eternal leap last year.
 We have upgraded to the Intel i7 10700k on MSI MAG Z490 TOMAHAWK recently and used this platform for the 240mm coolers’ round-up.

 So, here I am, back with another content, and this time it is high-end air coolers going against the 240mm AIOs.
 Since we already have the results and graphs from the 240mm round-up, only the high-end air coolers are tested on the same platform using the same test parameters and graphs have been updated.